Blandisi overtime goal gives Devils win over Rangers

 NEWARK, N.J.
-(AP) -- Joseph Blandisi and John Quenneville have become the best of friends the past few seasons playing for the Devils' top farm team.
+(AP) -- Joseph Blandisi and John Quenneville have become the best of friends this season playing for the Devils' top farm team in Albany.
 Their chemistry was the difference Tuesday night in New Jersey's first win over the New York Rangers this season.

 Blandisi set up Quenneville's first NHL goal and Quennville returned the favor in overtime, setting up his pal's winner on an odd-man rush with 54.6 seconds left in a 3-2 win that left the Rangers with a rare road loss.

-Note: This story has been corrected to clarify that Blandisi and Quenneville only played together at Albany this season.